Afudu/P12_OpenClassroom/README.md

 An access token can be obtained from the login endpoint, with a valid authentication:
 * Login :  http://localhost:8000/crm/login/

-All endpoints can be tested using [Postman](https://www.postman.com/) or any other tool like cURL or Django REST framework’s localhost server.

 All required API Endpoints have been tested using [Postman](https://www.postman.com/) , documented, and [published](https://documenter.getpostman.com/view/25994788/2sAYBUDsAN).